 Arriving at The Club on the evening before the day we were scheduled to play we enjoyed a moment in what can only be described as a clubhouse with a view.
 The 180-plus degree panorama from this high vantage point is mesmerising; rollicking dunes, gorse-lined fairways, humpy-bumpy linksland, the tops of flags and the glistening North Sea can all be seen below you.

 We then enjoyed a quick loop of the St. Olaf; 2,463 yards of pure delight.
-This is a course that boasts a set of par threes, four of them all told, that most courses would be envious of.
+This is a smaller scale course that boasts a set of par threes, four of them all told, that most courses would be envious of.
 The seventh and ninth are simply outstanding, as is the par-four sixth which plays over a saddle in a dune before it turns sharply left to a green situated on a long shelf atop a large sandhill.
 From the St. Olaf you also glean glimpses of the championship course; drop-offs here, rumbling fairways there and green locations that are simply to die for.